What is EPI?

 EPI is a condition that affects the pancreas

-The pancreas is an organ behind the stomach that makes 3 types of enzymes—lipase, protease, and amylase.
-These enzymes help the body digest food into nutrients.
+The pancreas is an organ that makes 3 types of enzymes—lipase, protease, and amylase—which help the body digest food into nutrients.

 Food isn’t digested properly with EPI

 In people with EPI, the pancreas does not make enough enzymes to properly digest food.
-Fats, in particular, are hard for people with EPI to break down.
-Also, the fat-soluble vitamins A, D, E, and K may not be properly absorbed.
+Fats are especially hard to break down, and the fat-soluble vitamins—A, D, E, and K—may not be properly absorbed.

-When there aren’t enough enzymes to break down food due to EPI, nutrients may not be properly absorbed by the intestines.
-Unabsorbed food in the intestines can lead to diarrhea, gas, bloating, stomach pain, unexplained weight loss, and oily, foul-smelling stools (steatorrhea).
+When people have EPI, nutrients may not be properly absorbed by the intestines.
+Unabsorbed food can lead to diarrhea, gas, bloating, stomach pain, unexplained weight loss, and oily, foul-smelling stools (steatorrhea).

 Looking for more information about EPI and CREON?